Modernism in American Art

 Walt Kuhn: An Imaginary History of the West, an exhibit held October 3, 2008 - January 4, 2009 at the Colorado Springs Fine Arts Center.Includes press coverage.
 Accessed 8/14.

 The WGBH/Boston Forum Network is an audio and video streaming web site dedicated to curating and serving live and on-demand lectures, including a number of videos on Art and Architecture.
-Partners include a number of Boston-area museums, colleges, universities and other cultural organizations.
-Museum of Fine Arts, Boston partnered with the Forum Network for Modern Art in America, (43 minutes) in which Heather Cotter, Museum of Fine Arts Gallery Lecturer, gives an overview of the roots of American modern art using examples from the Museum's collection.
+Partners include a number of museums, colleges, universities and other cultural organizations.
+See listings of related videos in this catalogue indexed by partner name.
+Museum of Fine Arts, Boston partnered with the WGBH Forum Network for Modern Art in America, (43 minutes) in which Heather Cotter, Museum of Fine Arts Gallery Lecturer, gives an overview of the roots of American modern art using examples from the Museum's collection.
 This talk in the galleries of the Museum of Fine Arts investigates the foundations of modern art in America, focusing on works by Georgia O'Keefe, Arthur Dove, Charles Sheeler, and Stuart Davis.
-[September 28, 2003]
+[September 28, 2003] Accessed May, 2015.